-Kendall Jenner Was Nearly Nude At The 2017 Met Gala And The Internet Love It…And Hated It
+Kendall Jenner Was Nearly Nude At The 2017 Met Gala And The Internet Loved It — And Hated It

 Kendall Jenner is clearly taking lessons from her older sister Kim Kardashian.
 The reality star walked the red carpet at the 2017 Met Gala wearing a dress that left little to the imagination.
 How did the internet react to Jenner’s nearly nude look?

 Pop Sugar reports that Jenner’s barely there dress was created from 85,000 hand-made crystals.
-The Keeping Up with the Kardashians star is known for wearing revealing clothing and she looked completely comfortable in front of the cameras during fashion’s biggest night.
+The Keeping Up with the Kardashians star is known for wearing revealing clothing, and she looked completely comfortable in front of the cameras during fashion’s biggest night.

 While many fans actually praised Jenner for rocking a scandalous look, Yahoo reports that other people were not as forgiving.
 The internet practically exploded after Jenner took to the red carpet and it didn’t take long for fans to give their hilarious takes on social media.